Doctoral Admission

 Five major thematic areas are highlighted, supported by 15 research units affiliated with Arts et Métiers.

-Doctoral studies are pursued after obtaining a research master's degree or equivalent qualification, which validates the candidate's research skills.
-It takes three years to become a doctor; three years of research, culminating in a thesis defended before a jury of specialists who will authorize the awarding of the doctoral degree.
+Doctoral studies are pursued after earning a Master of Science or an equivalent degree, which demonstrates the candidate’s aptitude for research.
+It takes three years to earn a doctorate: three years of research, culminating in a thesis defense before a panel of experts, which authorizes the awarding of the doctoral degree.
 This degree is therefore equivalent to eight years of higher education, the equivalent of a PhD in the Anglo-Saxon world.

 Admission requirements